vassily60/Scan-Bill-Info/README.md

 # Electricity Bill Spreadsheet Update

-This script processes electricity bills, collect data from them and update the utility spreadsheet.
+This repository contains a pipeline to processes electricity bills, collect data from them and update the database spreadsheet.

 Below is a detailed explanation of how the overall system work.